wernsey/rengine/DEVNOTES.md

 The bmp.c can do with an `bm_arc(bmp, start_angle, end_angle, radius)`
 function.

-bmp.c is also still missing a `bm_fillellipse()` function.
+bmp.c is also still missing a `bm_fillellipse()` function. it is not high on my list of priorities.

-~~Descision whether to stick with scancodes or switch to keycodes?
-Or make it configurable?~~
+I should have a way to map physical input

-Scratch this whole idea: I should have a way to map physical input (like key pressed, mouse moved or screen swiped) to an abstracted input (like move left, jump, open door).
+(like key pressed, mouse moved or screen swiped) to an abstracted input (like move left, jump, open door).
 This will help if I ever get around to porting it to devices without keyboards and mouses.